damianhakert/damianhakert.github.io/source/posts/2017-02-06-setting-up-gitlab-pages-with-cloudflare-certificates.html.md

 [to your GitLab Pages site][pages-setup-domains].

-The image below shows both `CNAME` and `A` records (for this demo purposes), but of course, you will only need one of them.
+The image below shows both `CNAME` and `A` records (for the purposes of this demo), but of course, you will only need one of them.
 For this example, I used the `CNAME` record pointing `gitlab-tests.gitlab.io` to my subdomain `cloudflare.marcia.ml`:

 ![setup CloudFlare DNS](/images/blogimages/setting-up-gitlab-pages-with-cloudflare-certificates/cloudflare-dns-settings.png){:.shadow}

-If you'd already set this up, just jump into the second step.
+If you'd already set this up, just jump to the second step.

 ### STEP 2.
 Generate your Certificate